 Bridging Europe and Asia, Istanbul’s ferries are a crucial transport artery.
 With increasing environmental awareness, Turkish officials are investing in sustainable marine technologies, including electric propulsion systems for their growing fleet.

-Fredrikstad’s city ferries are loved by locals and visitors alike, transporting 1.5 million passengers in 2019, that’s about 20 journeys for every resident of the city.
+Fredrikstad’s city ferries are loved by locals and visitors alike, transporting 1.5 million passengers in 2019, which is about 20 journeys for every resident of the city.
 Hyke aims to bring this ferry solution to the rest of the world.
 Since commencing regular operations in April 2024, the Hyke electric ferry shuttle has been fully operational in Fredrikstad, Norway, as part of the Byferga fleet, an essential component of the local public transit system, transporting an average of 3,000 passengers per month during its first six months, earning excellent user feedback and recently being named the category winner of the 2024 Gussie Award.

 Vaporetto – Water buses in Venice